d14znet/blog-chirpy/_tabs/about.md

 Hello World!

-I'm *almost* a newbie IT sysadmin interested in **Unix systems, networking, server infrastructure deployment & automatization** and DIY projects.
+I'm a newbie IT sysadmin interested in **Unix systems, networking, server infrastructure deployment & automatization** and DIY projects.

 In this blog I want to **document my personal projects** - and I might as well upload the **theory content** I gathered during the past years about networking, server infrastructure and other IT things (whenever I find the time to tidy them up nicely).